anicabarrios/Professional-Readme-Generator/README.md

 Run npm install in order to install the following npm package dependencies as specified in the package.json and inquirer will prompt you for your inputs from the command line.

 ## Usage

+<a link="https://github.com/anicabarrios/Challenge9-Professional-Readme/tree/main/output"> Sample README.md output </a>

-<a link= https://drive.google.com/file/d/1tpVu-pTVM8OyOTdiEfMBPlmj1qKV6EHG/view>Link to recording location </a>
+<a link= "https://drive.google.com/file/d/1tpVu-pTVM8OyOTdiEfMBPlmj1qKV6EHG/view">Link to video recording location </a>

+<a link="https://github.com/anicabarrios/Challenge9-Professional-Readme">GitHub repository link </a>

 ## License